near/NEPs/specs/BlockchainLayer/EpochManager/Epoch.md

 Genesis block is in its own epoch.
 After that, a block is either in its parent's epoch or starts a new epoch if it meets certain conditions.

-### BlockHeight
-Each block has a height.
-Genesis block has height 0, the height of each block is greater than the height of its parent.
-Within one epoch, each height has a block producer assigned to it.
+Within one epoch, validator assignment is based on block height: each height has a block producer assigned to it, and each height and shard have a chunk producer.

 ### End of an epoch
 A block is defined to be the last block in its epoch if it's the genesis block or if the following conditions are met: